-- 6.2.4.8 If the measured backset to point CP is negative and the head restraint has an adjustable backset, set the backset to the lowest positive backset value which can be obtained with a locking position of the head restraint. - 6.2.4.9 CPx shall be measured in the head restraint test position and in the worst case position.
+- 6.2.4.8 If the measured backset to point CP is negative and the head restraint has an adjustable backset, set the backset to the lowest positive backset value which can be obtained with a locking position of the head restraint.
+This new head restraint position will be the new test position and will be used for both dynamic tests with the BioRID. - 6.2.4.9 CPx shall be measured in the head restraint test position and in the worst case position.